terrierteam/pyterrier_rag/README.md

 Available measures include:
  - Exact match percentage: `pyterrier_rag.measures.EM`
  - F1: `pyterrier_rag.measures.F1`
- - BERTScore
+ - BERTScore (measures similarity of answer with relevant documents): `pyterrier_rag.measures.BERTScore`

 ## Citations

 If you use PyTerrier-RAG for you research, please cite our work:

 _Constructing and Evaluating Declarative RAG Pipelines in PyTerrier.
 Craig Macdonald, Jinyuan Fang, Andrew Parry and Zaiqiao Meng.
-In Proceedings of SIGIER 2025._
+In Proceedings of SIGIR 2025._

 ## Credits